Network emulation can be a key tool to overcome barriers in getting the most out of your network. Here’s how.

 Network emulators like the Calnex SNE model complex real-life systems to simulate the real conditions under which applications and platforms need to perform.
 This provides a safe, repeatable environment in which to explore various ideas that can enhance a given network.
 Here are just four issues IT networks commonly suffer that network emulation can help solve:

-1. Previously optimised network creaking under new traffic and user behaviour pressures.
+Network creaking under new traffic and user behaviour pressures

 A network team may have designed and implemented a perfect network for a business’s purpose, but the wants and needs of any company change over time.
 New applications and functionality, and changing work practices and traffic patterns can all contribute to a once fit-for-purpose network starting to show its age.
 When updates no longer work, a network overhaul or even a completely new IT system might be called for.
 Motivations for a new network or IT system include increased productivity, better customer experience and satisfaction, or maintaining or strengthening competitive advantage.